smy1/swlab/python/README.md

 - The _second column_ (or the parameter __"start"__) contains the time at which the task started (in seconds) in the video recording of each of the particpant.
 Since we have two video recordings (the base video and the top video), use the start time of one of these videos (preferably the top video).
 The function will calculate the time difference between the two recordings and adjust the start time of the other video.
 This adjustment is not always perfect, hence, we will have to correct for any discrepancy by providing information to the column "corr" (see below).
 - The _third column_ (or the parameter __"end"__) contains the time at which the recording ended (again, in seconds).
 This can be left blank if the duration of the task is always the same for everyone (see the parameter "dur" above).
 - The _fourth column_ (or the parameter __"corr"__, which stands for "correction") contains information that corrects for out-of-sync videos.
 Give a positive number if the base video is slower than the top video (if the start time is based on the top video, as suggested earlier).
 This information can be left blank (and will be disregarded even if it is not blank) if the paramter "attempts" gets an argument of 1 (because logically, in the first attempt, we do not know how well Python syncs the two videos).

-> [!IMPORTANT]
-> The information entered in __the first column of the Excel file (i.e., the names of the first-level subfolders) must be a string__ (in Python terms), as shown in Figure 1 above (notice the tiny green triangle in the top left corner of each cell).
-To force Excel to accept numbers as strings, add an inverted comma before the number.
-This is very important, otherwise, Python might not be able to match the information in the Excel file with the subfolder names.

-> [!IMPORTANT]
-> In order for the function to sync the videos, __the names of the videos must end with the time (in minutes and seconds) of the first frame__, e.g., 56M09S, which means that the first frame of the video occured at the 56th minute and 9th second of the hour.
-If the second video's first frame occured at 56M00S, this means that it started recording 9 seconds before the first video, hence, the function will sync the two videos by cutting the first 9 seconds of the second video.

 ---